tlsskfk/milalDevOps/README.md

 #### 2.6.3 EC2
 #### 2.6.4 SES

-Email is a powerful tool.
+Email is a familiat GUI.
 With the right containers, email can be used as an extremely well-designed api.
 Consider the kindle.
 If you want to load your own pdf to your kindle, you can set the accepted email addresses, and send emails to the kindle and have it loaded into your library.
 How neat is that!

 Given our organization, let's try to create a similar environment with email and uploading photos to the website.
 There are two main considerations here.
     - Authenticating the email.